-Much more could be learned from the experiences of front-line staff in terms of identifying and addressing especially needs, in and migrant around displacement events.
+Much more could be learned from the experiences of front-line staff in terms of identifying and addressing needs, especially in and displacement events.
 While more research is available at a regional level, country case studies are sparse.
 While various partners interviewed for this study mentioned that work had been done in specific countries, it has not always been published (e.g. in Dominica and Saint Lucia).
-Increasing and enhancing the available literature around migrants' experience, needs, access and barriers to social protection, as well as obtaining the views of front-line governmental staff, non-government organisations (NGOs) and international organisations, would be an important step to framing the gaps and solutions necessary to adjust policy and programmes.
+Increasing and enhancing the available literature around migrants' experience, needs, access and barriers to social protection, as obtaining the views of front-line governmental staff, non-government organisations (NGOs) and international organisations, would be an important step to framing the gaps and solutions necessary to adjust policy and programmes.